tendermint/go-amino/README.md

 // b0000 0100  0x04  "End struct" for `List`
 ```

-A list of list of structs with `n` elements is encoded by the bytes `0x06 0x03`
+A list of `n` elements where the elements are list of structs is encoded by the
-followed by the varint encoding of `n`, followed by the binary encoding of each
+bytes `0x06 0x03` followed by the uvarint encoding of `n`, followed by the
-element, which starts with the varint encoding of `m` (the size of the first
+binary encoding of each element, which starts with the uvarint encoding of `m`
-list).
-Each struct element is encoded as if followed by a `Start struct` field
+(the size of the first child list).
+Each struct element is encoded as if
-key, as in the previous example.
+followed by a `Start struct` field key, as in the previous example.

 ```golang
 type Item struct {